 However, to ensure that your extinguishers are ready when you need them most, it is vital that you understand when they need to be replaced and what to do with them when they do.

-Below, find answers to all your questions regarding any old fire extinguishers you may have, including how to know when you can recharge them, when they need to be replaced, and how to dispose of them properly.
+Below, find answers to all your questions regarding any old fire extinguishers you may have, including how to know when you can recharge the fire extinguisher, when extinguishers need to be replaced, and how to dispose of fire extinguishers properly.

 Fire Extinguisher Lifespan

 Portable fire extinguishers generally have an initial lifespan of 12 years.

 However, it is important to recognize the difference between rechargeable extinguishers versus disposable ones.
 While your rechargeable extinguisher may be in good condition to recharge and use for years to come, a disposable extinguisher must be replaced once it reaches this age.